seifalmotaz/auto_localize/README.md

    - Creates a JSON translation file with original strings as values
    - Maintains placeholders for interpolated variables

-5. **GetX Integration**:
+5. **Multiple Package Support**:
+   - Supports GetX (default), Flutter's built-in localization, and more
-   - Adds the necessary GetX import if not present
+   - Adds the necessary imports automatically
    - Removes the `const` keyword where needed for compatibility

 ## Installation